HIGHER EDUCATION EMERGENCY RELIEF FUND (HEERF) UNDER SECTION 18004 OF THE CARES ACT

 - The estimated total number of FRCC students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore eligible to receive a grant funded by HEERF is 12,475.

-- The total number of FRCC students who have received HEERF grants to-date is 995.
+- The number of FRCC students who received a HEERF grant in Spring 2020 is 1190.
+The number of FRCC students who received a HEERF grant in Summer 2020 is 967.
 The average award was $500.

 - Students registered for 1-4 credit hours are eligible for $500